- Grant Recipient

 - 43.04919, -73.677384

 On June 9, 1849, abolitionist and orator Frederick Douglass spoke at the Dean’s Corners School House to a group of Quakers.
 The Quakers residing in the Town of Saratoga were very active in the Underground Railroad during the 1800s.
 In 1836, they formed the Quaker Springs Anti-Slavery Society to support freedom seekers.
 Douglass wrote about his address in the June 22, 1849, edition of his paper, The North Star.

-Frederick Douglass addressed a meeting primarily attended by members of the Society of Friends, also known as Quakers, in a schoolhouse on Dean’s Corners, located in what is now Stillwater, New York.
-Frederick discussed the negative influence a number of pro-slavery Quaker ministers were exerting, giving the example of a preacher named Nicholas Brown who claimed he visited the south and saw that slaves were better off than freed people in the north.
-Frederick also remarked on the support of many in the Society of Friends for the presidential campaign of Zachary Taylor, who was a slave-owner and who worked to preserve slavery in the south, as well as various condemnations of anti-slavery associations by various preachers.
-At least one audience member tried to defend the preacher Nicholas Brown and Frederick Douglass replied sharply regarding the conditions of the freed African Americans of Philadelphia.
+On June 9, 1849, Douglass addressed a meeting primarily attended by members of the Society of Friends, also known as Quakers, in a schoolhouse on Dean’s Corners, located in Saratoga, New York.
+He discussed the negative influence a number of pro-slavery Quaker ministers were exerting, giving the example of a preacher named Nicholas Brown who claimed he visited the South and saw that slaves were better off than freed people in the North.
+Douglass also remarked on the support of many in the Society of Friends for the presidential campaign of Zachary Taylor, a slave-owner, as well as various condemnations of anti-slavery associations by various preachers.
+At least one audience member attempted to defend preacher Nicholas Brown to which Douglass replied sharply regarding the conditions of the freed African Americans of Philadelphia.

-The next day Frederick Douglass lectured at a Quaker meeting-house in Saratoga, addressing a large and attentive audience.
-(North Star, 1849) In 2015, a historic marker funded by the William G. Pomeroy Foundation was erected at Dean’s Corners in Stillwater to commemorate Frederick Douglass’ lecture.
+The next day Douglass lectured at a Quaker meeting-house in Saratoga, addressing a large and attentive audience.
+(North Star, 1849)